freedom-signal/deterrence-site-template/README.md

 ## Adding Custom Data

 Custom data is managed through the `gatsby-config` file and by passing in a command line flag for `REGION`.
+There is an example file for the regional data in the `regional_config` folder.
+You can use this `.env.example` file for local development.

-To add a new region, make a duplicate of the `.env.example` file in the `regional_config` folder and rename it to `.env.NEW_REGION_NAME`.
-Then replace the contents with the values for your region.
+New regions are added by making a duplicate of the `.env.example` file in the `regional_config` folder and renaming it to `.env.NEW_REGION_NAME`.
+Then you can replace the contents with the values for your region.

 Stop gatsby and restart with your new region environment by running: `REGION=NEW_REGION_NAME gatsby develop`.
 You will need to restart whenever you switch regions or when you make changes to your env file.

+_Note: for privacy reasons, we do not keep regional data in this repository.
+Please ask for access to the private repo where we store the regional config files if needed._

 ## Deploying